 </nav>

-After such processing, ifuser.IsLoggedInIf true, the rendered HTML may be more compact:
+After this treatment, ifuser.IsLoggedInIf true, the rendered HTML may become more compact:

 <nav>